Table of Contents

 The WSO2 Analytics platform combines into one integrated platform real-time and batch analysis of data with predictive analytics via machine learning to support the multiple demands of IoT solutions, as well as mobile and web apps.
 It also has the capability to organize and analyze data that would have been previously inaccessible or unusable.
 Moreover, it builds on the fast performance of the open source Siddhi CEP engine developed by WSO2 by adding streaming regression and anomaly detection operators to facilitate fraud and error detection.

-As part of WSO2’s analytics platform, WSO2 Data Analytics Server 3.0 has the ability to analyze both data in motion and data at rest from the same software.
+As part of WSO2’s analytics platform, WSO2 Stream Processor has the ability to analyze data in motion.
 The comprehensive platform provides a single solution that enables developers to build systems and applications that collect and analyze information and communicate the results.
 It has been designed to treat millions of events per second, and is therefore capable to handle the volumes in big data and IoT projects.

 As discussed, there are different aspects of an IoT analytics solution, particularly challenges you would need to consider when building or choosing an IoT analytics solutions.
 Big data has solved many IoT analytics challenges, especially system challenges related to largescale data management, learning, and data visualizations.
 Nevertheless, significant thinking and work is required to match IoT use cases to analytics systems.
 Among the highlights are how fast you need results, i.e. real-time or batch or a combination; deciding how much data should be kept based on use cases and the incoming data rate; deciding between aggregation and learning methods; and identifying your response once an actionable insight has been defined.